 These peanut butter rice krispie bars are the BOMB.COM if I do say so myself.
 They’re packed with peanut butter-y flavor while still giving you the classic nostalgia of a traditional rice krispie treat.

-Plus, when you top them with a little flaky sea salt they totally feel like a super fancy delicacy.
+Plus, when you top them with a little flaky sea salt (totally optional, but recommended!) they feel like a super fancy delicacy.
 A true grown-up peanut butter rice krispie treat!

 Peanut butter rice krispie treats are like an easier version of my “scotcheroos” or “Special K Bars” recipe.
 Except those bars are made with slightly different ingredients and have layer of chocolate butterscotch on top!